 With federal student loans, you get access to a fixed interest rate for the life of the loan.
 Plus, federal loans are eligible for programs like income-driven repayment, which is available to you if you graduate from school and have a low-paying job.

-|Interest covered during deferment?||Interest rate||Origination fee||Credit check?|
+|Interest covered during deferment?||Interest rate||Origination fee (2019-20 academic year)||Credit check?|

-|Direct subsidized loans||Yes||5.05%||1.066%||No|
+|Direct subsidized loans||Yes||2.75%||1.059%||No|

-|Direct unsubsidized loans||No||5.05%||1.066%||No|
+|Direct unsubsidized loans||No||2.75%||1.059%||No|

-|Parent PLUS loans||No||7.6%||4.264%||Yes|
+|Parent PLUS loans||No||5.3%||4.236%||Yes|

-|All info current as of 9/3/2018
+|All info current as of 6/26/2020

 Source: U.S. Department of Education